Siphon880gh/devbrain/Enterprise - DevOps, CI CD, DOCKER, Kubernetes, Jenkins, Redis, Linux, Scaling, Server Admin/__ Server Management - 2. Dedicated Server or VPS/_ GET STARTED - Setup Dedicated Server Checklist.md

 - Install NVM
 	- Why: If you're developing apps, you sometimes want a specific version of NodeJS at a folder especially if package conflicts or legacy packages.
 NVM makes this possible.
 	- NVM installation instructions at: https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating
-		- You may want to test nvm is installed by listing: `ls ~/.nvm`
+		- You may want to test nvm installed entirely:
-		- And you want to test their cli/alias is installed by running in the command line: `nvm`
-		- If the cli/alias refuses to install, then you have to copy the init script that the Readme mentions the cURL/wget install command should've added.
-To figure out if you're editing .bash_profile/.bashrc/.zprofile/.zshrc, run `echo $SHELL`.
+			- See if the folder exists: `ls ~/.nvm`
+			- Check the command works: `nvm --version`
+			- Check that the nvm initiating script (copy of the script is at installation instructions) is added to your **bash profile** or **z profile** after installation (NOT bash rc or zshrc).
+If it's not added, you'll have to manually add it (refer to instructions)
+			- Then enhance nvm so that it'll automatically switch node version when there's a .nvmrc in the folder.
+Add to your bash profile or z profile per instructions at [[Auto-switch based on presence of .nvmrc file in folder]]
+				- Then check if it does autoswitch.
+On your website root, create a folder `temp/`, then inside it create a `.nvmrc` file with the contents: `v22.20.0`.
+				- Test if .nvmrc works manually with `nvm use`.
+It'll switch to that node version.
+It may ask to install that node version - accept it
+				- cd up then cd back into temp/.
+It should output to terminal: "Now using node v22.20.0 (npm v10.9.3)" even if switching node version not necessary.

 #### Yarn
 - Make sure Node is at least v20.11.0 to install a newer yarn (https://www.redswitches.com/blog/install-yarn-in-ubuntu/), otherwise look up classic yarn installation instructions.
 	- Install npm's repo corepack (tool to help with managing versions of your package managers) which allows you to install yarn